geodynamics/burnman/sphinx/background.rst

 where :math:`V` is the volume at a given pressure and :math:`V_0` is the volume at a reference state (:math:`P = 10^5` Pa , :math:`T` = 300 K).
 The
-pressure and elastic moduli are derived from a third order Taylor expansion of Helmholtz free energy in :math:`f` and evaluating the appropriate volume and strain derivatives (see, e.g., :cite:`Poirier1991`).
+pressure and elastic moduli are derived from a third-order Taylor expansion of Helmholtz free energy in :math:`f` and evaluating the appropriate volume and strain derivatives (e.g., :cite:`Poirier1991`).
 For an isotropic material one obtains for the pressure, isothermal bulk modulus, and shear
 modulus: